Microsoft Pragmatic Rust Guidelines with Claude

 - VSCode is closed

-If you run Linux or MacOS, the procedure should be similar except may be, the name of the directories.
+If you run Linux or MacOS, the procedure should be similar except may be, the names of the directories.

 1. Create the Skill Structure